 This French Quarter classic has been an instrumental part of preserving jazz heritage since opening in 1961.
 The house band plays all over the world for the same reason.

 If you are taking a stroll down Frenchmen Street, stop by the Maison.
-Majority of their shows are free, so just walk in, grab a drink and enjoy the jazz music and other genres peforming later in the evening.
+A majority of their shows are free, so just walk in, grab a drink and enjoy the jazz music.

 Big Al Carlson at the Funky Pirate